TAUOLA update for decay channels with $e^+e^-$ pairs in the final state: Summary

-In this paper we document the motivation for a new {\tt TAUOLA} release, and its modifications.
-The main purpose of this new version is to facilitate models for generation of previously unconsidered features in phase space arising from logarithmic peaks of infrared and acollinear nature in bremsstrahlung-like emission, as opposed to standard Breit-Wigner ones.
-This is necessary to properly introduce models to study the background from $\tau$ decays in searches of New Physics.
-Also in this paper we provide a more complete documentation for {\tt TAUOLA-bbb}~\cite{Chrzaszcz:2016fte} in terms of the phase space presamplers.
+Lepton pairs close to $\tau$ lepton directions may originate from the $\tau$ production process.
+If needed for background studies, they may be generated, e.g. with the help of {\tt PHOTOS} Monte Carlo~\cite{Davidson:2010ew}.
+Also in case of $\tau$ lepton decays, additional lepton pairs may be generated with {\tt PHOTOS}.
+Work on discussion of related systematic error has been pursued in Ref.~\cite{Banerjee:2021rtn}.

+We provide also a more complete documentation for {\tt TAUOLA-bbb}~\cite{Chrzaszcz:2016fte} in terms of the phase space presamplers.
 This is for convenience to the user community to exploit all features of this tool.
 Finally, we document new tests of {\tt TAUOLA} and its interface for user-defined models.
-Examples of matrix elements based on ref.~\cite{Guevara:2013wwa} along with analytical and numerical calculations are confronted and presented.
-More technical aspects and supplementary tests are delegated to Appendices. \\
+Examples of matrix elements based on Ref.~\cite{Guevara:2013wwa} along with analytical and numerical calculations are confronted and presented.
+More technical aspects and supplementary tests are delegated to Appendices. \\ For details on how to run the examples, Ref.~\cite{Chrzaszcz:2016fte} and some explanations in the distribution tar ball can be used.

 \centerline {\bf Acknowledgments}